Reserve Materials for Students

 Research Assistant Cards allow student research assistants to borrow materials on behalf of faculty members.
 Students should not use their own Colby ID to borrow items for faculty:

-- Apply at the circulation desk at any Colby library; both faculty and student signatures are required.
+- Apply at the service desk at any Colby library; both faculty and student signatures are required.

 - Students must present this card along with their Colby ID when borrowing books for faculty.